nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_upstage-llama-30b-instruct-2048-GPTQ -  [ pass ]
 `"Since there are only two girls in the family, including Sally herself, Sally has one sister."`

+TheBloke_vicuna-33B-GPTQ - [pass]
+[ fairly consistent ]
+"Based on the information provided, Sally has three siblings - two brothers and one sister."

 TheBloke_Wizard-Vicuna-7B-Uncensored-SuperHOT-8K-GPTQ - [ fail ]
 `"Sally has 1 brother and 4 sisters."`

 TheBloke_Wizard-Vicuna-30B-Uncensored-GPTQ - [ pass ]
 `"If Sally is a girl, she has only one sister who is also a girl, since there are only two girls in the family out of five children."`

+TheBloke_WizardLM-1.0-Uncensored-Llama2-13B-GPTQ - [fail]
+[ Consistent but off by 1 ]
+"Sally has 2 sisters"

 TheBloke_WizardLM-13B-V1.0-Uncensored-GPTQ - [ mixed - fail ]
 `" [...]
 So, Sally has at least one sister out of the remaining two girls. "`